TrinityCore/tc-wiki/database/335/world/quest_request_items.md

 &nbsp;

 ### EmoteOnComplete
-Emote (from Emotes.dbc) played by the quest ender NPC when all quest objectives are completed.
+[Emote ID](/files/DBC/335/emotes#id) played by the quest ender NPC when all quest objectives are completed.
 &nbsp;

 ### EmoteOnIncomplete
-Emote (from Emotes.dbc) played by the quest ender NPC if any of the quest objectives are incomplete.
+[Emote ID](/files/DBC/335/emotes#id) played by the quest ender NPC if any of the quest objectives are incomplete.
 &nbsp;

 ### CompletionText